 The Associate of Applied Science degree (AAS) is designed for students who complete approved coursework in professional/technical programs.
 The Associate of Applied Science is a state approved degree that is intended to prepare graduates for direct entry into the workforce.
 AAS may also help to prepare students for career advancements, occupational licensers, or further study toward a baccalaureate degree.

-Candidates for the AAS degree must satisfy the General Education Requirements and Associate Degree Comprehensive Requirements Limits as established on pages 12-13, and meet all the degree-specific requirements listed here.
+Candidates for the AAS degree must satisfy the General Education Requirements and Associate Degree Comprehensive Requirement Limits as established on page 8, and meet all the degreespecific requirements listed here.

 Associate of Applied Science Degrees Offered At CGCC